Diagnoses & disease targets

 Clinical study of disorders of nervous system function that are not caused by brain disease.

-Clinical and laboratory research to study mechanisms of neurodegeneration and repair in multiple sclerosis, motor neurone disease, dementias and degenerative eye conditions.
+Clinical and laboratory research to study mechanisms of neurodegeneration and repair in multiple sclerosis, motor neuron disease, Parkinson's, dementias and degenerative eye conditions.

 We study conditions of preterm, infancy and childhood that are caused by neurodevelopmental abnormalities.